CP violating signal at DUNE in presence of nonstandard interactions and the role of second oscillation maxima: Introduction

 It is known that there are inherent difficulties in elucidating whether CP is violated in the neutrino sector, even in the case where there are no new interactions.
 In the presence of NSI~\cite{Masud:2015xva, Masud:2016bvp} or sterile neutrinos~\cite{Parveen:2023ixk, Parveen:2024bcc}, the problem of disentangling is more pronounced (see, for instance,~\cite{Masud:2017bcf, Parveen:2023ixk} for separation of physics scenarios employing different beam tunes at DUNE).
 Possible ways have been suggested which allow us to separate the intrinsic and extrinsic sources of CP violation both in the presence of NSI and light sterile neutrinos~\cite{Rout:2017udo, Parveen:2023ixk}.
 In the above backdrop, it is evident that one needs to re-look at these questions, keeping in mind the experimental flexibility achievable, for instance, being able to access the second oscillation maxima in addition to the first.
 In the present work, we (a) study the impact of NSI on CP violation by examining the role played by the first and second oscillation maxima, (b) address the question of disentangling the intrinsic effects from extrinsic effects in the standard paradigm as well as NSI, and (c) assess the ability of considered long baseline experiments to distinguish between the two scenarios (standard versus NSI).

 The structure of this paper is as follows.
 In Section \ref{sec:2}, we outline the theoretical framework.
-This includes a detailed review of the electron neutrino appearance probability $P_{\mu e}$ in vacuum, matter with SI, and matter with NSI.
-We also discuss the oscillation maxima of $P_{\mu e}$, CP asymmetry, and provide a way to distinguish between intrinsic and extrinsic contributions to the CP violation.
-In the next Section \ref{sec:3}, we describe the experimental and simulation details along with the description of detector specifications and experimental inputs relevant to the analysis.
-Section \ref{sec:4} is dedicated to a discussion of event rates in the DUNE experiment, focusing on their implications for CP violation studies.
-In Section \ref{sec:5}, we present our primary results, including sensitivity to CP violation, the resolution of $\delta$, and the fractional CP sensitivity, analyzed in terms of $\Delta\chi^{2}$.
-We conclude in Section \ref{sec:6}.
+This includes a review of the electron neutrino appearance probability $P_{\mu e}$ in vacuum, in matter with Standard Interactions (SI) and in matter with NSI.
+We also mention the observables to extract the intrinsic contribution to the CP violating phase.
+In Section~\ref{sec:3}, we provide experimental details including detector specifications and other inputs used in our analysis for DUNE.
+In Section \ref{sec:4}, we present the expected event rates for the DUNE experiment.
+In Section~\ref{sec:5}, we describe our results pertaining to the sensitivity to the CP violating phase and resolution of $\delta$.
+Finally, we conclude in Section \ref{sec:6}.